CRESYM/colib0.github.io/pages/models/generations/wind/iec_wt_type3/index.md

 should rotate when it is injecting a certain active power [6].
 A possible look-up table for this system is shown in
 <a href="#fig-lookup-table-omega-pref" class="quarto-xref">Figure 4</a>,
-which is representing example values from *DIgSILENT PowerFactory*.
+which is representing example values from *DIgSILENT PowerFactory* [7].

 The power-speed-characteristic in
 <a href="#fig-lookup-table-omega-pref" class="quarto-xref">Figure 4</a>